microsoft/fluentui/packages/tsx-editor/README.md

 ### `EditorWrapper`: Full editor + example rendering

 `EditorWrapper` renders a Monaco editor, a container where the example is rendered, and a message bar with errors (when applicable).
-As the user types, the component transpiles and evals the code to update the rendered example.
+As the user types, `EditorWrapper` transpiles the updated example component code, evals it, and re-renders the example component.

 If the user's browser can't support the editor, the code will be rendered read-only.

+Note that if you choose this option, you should **only import from** `@uifabric/tsx-editor/lib/index-min`.
+This will prevent Monaco from being pulled into your main bundle.

 TODO: add usage example

 ### `TsxEditor`: Editor + transpile/eval example

 `TsxEditor` is like `EditorWrapper`, but without the example container, error bar, or read-only fallback.
-It takes in the ID of a pre-existing div to render the example into and provides a callback to inform the consumer of transpile/eval errors.
+Instead of rendering the example itself, it takes in an `onTransformFinished` callback to pass the example component up to the parent for rendering.

+Note that if you choose this option, you should **delay load** the `TsxEditor` component to prevent Monaco from being pulled into your main bundle.

 TODO: add usage example

 ### `Editor`: Editor only

 `Editor` renders only Monaco.
 It works with any language and doesn't do any extra TypeScript setup.

+Note that if you choose this option, you should **delay load** the `Editor` component to prevent Monaco from being pulled into your main bundle.

 TODO: add usage example